archfrog/KioskForge/README.md

 kiosklog > ~/kiosk.log
 ```

-Then please include the two files `~/.xsession-errors` and `~/kiosk.log` in your bug report.
-These files will likely provide
+Then please include the two files `~/kiosk.log` and `~/.xsession-errors` (if it exists) in your bug report.
+These files will
-invaluable information about the issue, which makes it so much easier to debug and fix the issue.
+likely provide invaluable information about the issue, which makes it so much easier to debug and fix the issue.